sdiehl/gevent-tutorial/tutorial.md

 </code>
 </pre>

-<h2 id="program-shutdown">Program Shutdown</h2>
+## Program Shutdown

-<p>Greenlets that fail to yield when the main program receives a
-SIGQUIT may hold the program's execution longer than expected.
+Greenlets that fail to yield when the main program receives a SIGQUIT may hold the program's execution longer than expected.
-This results in so called "zombie processes" which need to be killed from outside of the Python interpreter.</p>
+This results in so called "zombie processes" which need to be killed from outside of the Python interpreter.

-<p>A common pattern is to listen SIGQUIT events on the main program
-and to invoke <code>gevent.shutdown</code> before exit.</p>
+A common pattern is to listen SIGQUIT events on the main program and to invoke ``gevent.shutdown`` before exit.

 <pre>
 <code class="python">import gevent
 import signal